 Inventor Prof. Bård H. Smedsrød

-Prof. Smedsrød is head of Vascular Biology Research Group at Department of Medical Biology, University of Tromsø.
+Professor Smedsrød is presently head of the Vascular Biology Research Group at Department of Medical Biology, UiT - The Arctic University of Norway.
 He was head of Department of Medical Biology (about 200 employees) during 2005 – 2009, and took the organization through a reorganization that contributed greatly to turning serious deficit to a balanced economy.
 Smedsrød holds a Bachelor (cand.mag) from University of Oslo (1975) and a Master in cell biology (cand.real) from University of Tromsø in 1978, spent two years as research fellow at University of Michigan (1979-1981), moved to Uppsala in 1981 and defended his Ph.D. thesis at the Department of Medical Chemistry, University of Uppsala in 1984.
 He was employed there as associate professor until he moved to University of Tromsø in 1988 as senior scientist paid by the Norwegian Cancer Society, and became associate professor at the Department of Medical Biology in 1990.
 He was appointed full professor in cell biology at the Department of Medical Biology in 1993.
 Smedsrød has spent his entire research career studying the blood clearance function of liver.
 He discovered the physiological clearance function of the LSEC in the early 80s and has since then significantly increased our understanding of the uptake mechanisms of liver cells.
 This unique knowledge makes up the basis of D'Liver.